vincentblot28/multiaccurate-cp/README.md

 Automatically Adaptive Conformal Prediction
 ===============

-This is the official repository of "Automatically Adaptive Conformal Prediction".
+This is the official repository of the paper "Automatically Adaptive Conformal Prediction"[https://arxiv.org/abs/2406.17819].

 ![teaser](teaser.png)